Tag: NorthItalianBaroque

 • Adoration of the Magi

-Adoration of the Magi (1642) Guido Reni.
+Adoration of the Magi (1642) by Guido Reni.
 The museum places this large altarpiece on the opposite wall from Caravaggio’s Crucifixion of St. Andrew.
 The Reni wall represents his version of idealism, where he draws from nature but enhances it to attempt to achieve an even more perfect representation of the subject.
-However, this was one…
+However, this was…

 • The Assumption